Eurydia/notes-on-clean-programming-language/content/_index.md

 #### Typing Booleans

-An expression, which evaluates to a Boolean value, may be explicitly typed using `Bool`.
+An expression of Boolean type may be explicitly typed using `Bool`.

 ```
 // Language: Clean